 All employees are required to complete a mandatory online training module called Haven for Employees and a face-to-face training regarding the new sexual misconduct policy.

 All Greensboro College employees, other than those designated as confidential resources, are considered “responsible employees.”
 When a report of sexual misconduct is made to a responsible employee, that employee is required to report the matter to the Title IX Coordinator.
 These reports will include all relevant details that are known about the alleged sexual misconduct including the names of the persons involved, any witnesses, and any other relevant facts such as the date, time, and location of the alleged incident.
 Responsible employees at the College include faculty, staff, and student workers—such as Resident Advisors, Residence Hall Directors, coaches, trainers, advisors, student development personnel, and many others.
 Responsible employees who neglect their obligation to report may put the campus community at risk and may be subject to disciplinary measures.
 Responsible employees should report incidents to the Title IX Coordinator via phone or email, or using the sexual misconduct report form, within 24 hours of learning of the incident and should make every effort to maintain individual privacy without neglecting their duty to report.
 The responsible employee does not need to determine if, in fact, a violation of the policy occurred in order to make a report.

-The Responsible Employee’s checklist for assistance in responding to students who make a report can be found here.
+Download the Responsible Employee’s checklist for assistance in responding to students who make a report.
 It may be useful for employees or anyone in the college community responding to an incident of sexual misconduct.

 You may be eligible for our new Stay Local Scholarship, which supports bright minds right in our home state of North Carolina.
 LEARN MORE